ginaomo/LITA_CAPSTONE_PROJECT_CUSTOMERDATA/README.md

 From [dbo].[CustomerData_CP]
 Where Canceled = 1
 Group by Region
-Order by cancellation_count_top3
+Order by cancellation_count_top3 desc

-- West	5044
+- North	5067
 - South	5064
-- North	5067
+- West	5044

 ---8.
 FIND THE TOTAL NUMBER OF ACTIVE AND CANCELED SUBSCRIPTION---